dacamp/EtcUtils/README.md

 ---

-The below should apply to any of the above structs.
+The below should apply to any of the above classes.
 If you find a bug, <b>please</b> open an issue.

 XX can be replaced with